-There is no actual statistical number for an answer to this question.
-It is rather a speculative theory, but on average kids and older men choose to wear pyjamas to bed.
+There is no actual statistical figure for an answer to this question.
+Instead it is a speculative theory, but on average, kids and older men choose to wear pyjamas to bed.
 If we could give an exploratory percentage, it would be nearly 65% of people.

 - What is a nightgown used for?